top of page

 VIVOBAREFOOT

-In 2001, Tim Brennan invented the Vivobarefoot concept whilst studying for an MA at the Royal College of Art, London.
-The idea had been in his imagination for at least two years following a eureka moment whilst walking home from an Alexander technique class in 1999.
-The Alexander technique teacher, Colette Lyons, (formerly a sprinter) had made a huge impression on Tim as she taught how the human body best functions during walking and running.
-Walking home from the class, Tim realised that the technique he had just been performing perfectly well without shoes on now became very difficult because of his trainers.
+In 2001, Tim Brennan invented the Vivobarefoot concept whilst studying for an MA at the Royal College of Art & Imperial College, London.
+The idea had come to him four years earlier when studying the Alexander technique - a method for improving posture and movement.
+Walking home from the class, Tim realised that the walking technique he had just been performing perfectly well without shoes on had become very difficult because of his trainers.
+He then wondered if the trainers were also a factor in the twisted ankles he kept suffering while playing tennis.

-Walking over the pavement outside felt to Tim like a crucial moment in the Inventing process.
-He was sure that he had something that not only could help him play tennis without injuries, but allow Everyone in the world to discover as he had how wonderful it is when the foot is allowed to work as it has evolved to work.
+Walking over the pavement outside felt to Tim like a crucial moment in the inventing process.
+His gut feeling was that he possessed something that not only could help him play tennis without injuries but might also prove to be highly valuable for the wider population, allowing people to discover the health benefits associated with the foot working as it had evolved to do.

 MULTI-GRIP MANDOLINE